 Step 9: KEEP YOUR KIDS HYDRATED

 The Australian heat is so strong that it’s easy for a child to get heatstroke and get very sick from dehydration.
 Always remember to pack their water bottles every day.
 Freezing the water bottle can also act as an ice brick, providing further coolness and helping to keep their lunch fresher for longer.
-I now stock the incredible Watermate Stainless Steel Drink Bottles so if you’re looking for a great water bottle, I cannot recommend this one enough.
+We now stock the a great range of Insulated Drink Bottles which keep ice solid all day!!

 Step 10: ENCOURAGE YOUR KIDS